chenxy1996/NotesOfStudy/javaScript/Named Function Expression.md

-[TOC]
+[toc]
 # Introduction
 ==The whole article is based on the ECMAScript2==

-In a nutshell, named function expressions are useful for one thing only - **descriptive function names in debuggers and profilers**.
+In a nutshell, named function expressions are usefull for one thing only - **decriptive function names in debuggers and profilers**.
 There is also a possibility of using function names for recursion.

-# Function Expression & Function Declaration
+# Function Expression vs. Function Declaration
 The only thing ECMA specs make clear is that <u>*Function Declaration* must always hava an identifier</u> (or a function name, if you prefer), and *Function Expression* may omit it:
 ```js
 FunctionDeclaration: